cvazquezlos/TestLogAnalyzer/README.md

   3. Open your cmd (don't care about if you use Windows, Linux or other OS) and navigate inside the directory where you saved the file.
   4. Run `docker-compose up`.
   5. Wait few seconds.
 Once all the services has started, you can:
      + Access to the GUI at `http://localhost:4200`.
      + Access to the API REST at `http://localhost:8443`.
      + Access to the Elasticsearch instance at `http://localhost:9200`.
      + Access to the Kibana instance at `http://localhost:5601` (useful if you want to make any analysis of the data that you ingest through the application).

+The other way to start this tool is to download the whole project and to run each element separately:

+1. In the case of the Angular project:
+   1. Open a cmd and access to the `testloganalyzer-gui` directory.
+   2. Run `ng serve` or `npm start`.
+   3. TestLogAnalyzer GUI will be avaible at `http://localhost:4200`.
+2. Download a instance of Elasticsearch compatible with the client that I have made (2.4.6) and run it.
+3. In the case of the Spring project:
+   1. Open a cmd and access to the `testloganalyzer\target` dorectory.
+   2. Run `java -jar -Dspring.profiles.active=dev testloganalyzer-5.0.0.jar`.
+   3. TestLogAnalyzer API REST will be avaible at `http://localhost:8443`.

+And that's it!
+The project is running.

+Once the project is running, you can create, delete and compare executions, logs and projects.

 ### Allowed data format
 TestLogAnalyzer works with the following format `%d{yyyy-MM-dd hh:mm:ss.SSS}  %5-level   --- [%t] &logger{36} : %m%n`.
 In the table below, you can see, in case that you don't know, what each component means: